 How to Get There

-Wonder abounds in the Redwood Coast—and part of that mystery can be exactly where the heck it is.
+Wonder abounds in the Redwood Coast—and part of that mystery can be figuring out exactly where the heck it is.
 The Redwood Coast extends along the Northern California shore from Shelter Cove to the mouth of the Klamath River.
-Its forests are actually a collection of parks that together comprise Redwood National and State Parks and Humboldt Redwoods State Park, as well as other public and private lands.
+Its forests are actually a collection of parks that together comprise Redwood National and State Parks and Humboldt Redwoods State Park, in Southern Humboldt County, as well as other public and private lands.

 Don’t overthink it—just go.
 You can get there in roughly four hours from either San Francisco or Sacramento—or fly straight into California Redwood Coast - Humboldt County Airport.
 Thanks to a temperate climate, the region welcomes visitors any time of year.
 For the sunniest weather, visit between June and September; the remaining months will be cooler and wetter but less crowded.

 There are really two ways to go when visiting the Redwood Coast: Pitch a tent at one of the region’s more than 30 campgrounds, or check into a charming bed-and-breakfast in a coastal town.
 Some of the best back-to-nature spots include Gold Bluffs Beach Campground with its sand dunes and magical canyon, or the starry-skied, trails-filled Albee Creek Campground.